raycast/extensions/extensions/gif-search/README.md

-# GIF Search

-This extension searches for animated GIFs from the internet using [giphy.com](https://giphy.com), [tenor.com](https://tenor.com), or [thefinergifs.club](https://thefinergifs.club).
+Elevat your Mac workflow with the GIF Search extension.
+This extension searches for animated GIFs from the internet using [Giphy](https://giphy.com), [Tenor](https://tenor.com), or [The Finer Gifs Club](https://thefinergifs.club).
 Switch between the various services using the search bar dropdown.

+## **Discover the Perfect GIF in Seconds**

+* **Multi-Source Search**: Effortlessly switch between Giphy.com, Tenor.com, and TheFinerGifs.club using the search bar dropdown.
+* **Smart Keyword Recognition**: Find the ideal GIF for any situation, whether you're looking for a reaction, meme, or emoji\-style animation.
+* **Mac\-Optimized Performance**: Lightning-fast results, perfect for power users who demand speed and efficiency.

+## **Customizable Actions for Every Workflow**

+Tailor the GIF Search to your needs with customizable default actions:

+1. Copy GIF
+2. Copy GIF Link
+3. Copy GIF Markdown
+4. Paste GIF Markdown
+5. Manage Favorites
+6. View GIF Details
+7. Copy Page Link
+8. Open in Browser
+9. Download GIF

+Set your preferred action as the default for seamless integration into your workflow.

 ## Issues or Feature Requests